penpot/penpot-docs/technical-guide/getting-started.md

 ### Deploy Penpot using Elestio ###

 Now you can Create your service in “Services”:
-1. Look for Penpot
+1. Look for Penpot.
-2. Select a Service Cloud Provider
+2. Select a Service Cloud Provider.
-3. Select Service Cloud Region
+3. Select Service Cloud Region.
-4. Select Service Plan (for a team of 20 you should be fine with 2GB RAM)
+4. Select Service Plan (for a team of 20 you should be fine with 2GB RAM).
-5. Select Elestio Service Support
+5. Select Elestio Service Support.
-6. Provide Service Name (this will show in the URL of your instance) & Admin email (used to create the admin account)
+6. Provide Service Name (this will show in the URL of your instance) & Admin email (used to create the admin account).
-7. Select Advanced Configuration options (you can also do this later
+7. Select Advanced Configuration options (you can also do this later).
-8. Hit “Create Service” on the bottom right
+8. Hit “Create Service” on the bottom right.

 It will take a couple of minutes to get the instance launched.
 When the status turns to “Service is running” you are ready to get started.